 Canada has high standards of medical care and some of the best hospitals in the world.
 In Canada, if you face health challenges, you will be well looked after by the government.
 The government supports residents by providing affordable housing, sick payments, and access to social assistance programs.
 Canada also has generous maternity leave benefits for both mothers and fathers.

 Canada is a beautiful country both in and out of the cities.
 Canada is the second largest country in the world and much of it is inhabited.
 In Canada, you will find unspoiled nature, virtually untouched by human feet.
 If you are looking to ”escape into the wild” you can certainly do that in Canada.

-The country has many internationally famous attractions such as the Niagara Falls and the Thousand Islands.
-There are mountains, crystal clear lakes and rivers and vast national parks.
+The country has many internationally famous attractions such as Niagara Falls and the Thousand Islands.
+There are mountains, crystal clear lakes and rivers, and vast national parks.

-The snow-capped mountains offer great sporting opportunities, ranging from skiing to para-gliding.
-The lakes and rivers, on the other hand, come with opportunties to swim, fish or get out on a boat.
+The snow-capped mountains offer great sporting opportunities, ranging from skiing to paragliding.
+The lakes and rivers, on the other hand, come with opportunities to swim, fish or get out on a boat.
 And if watersports are not your thing, the many national parks have kilometre after kilometer of hiking trails to explore.